 You might be wondering: “How can I eat better at Christmas?”
-Surviving Christmas on a diet does take some planning, but it doesn’t have to implode your whole holiday season!
+Surviving Christmas on a diet does take some planning, but it doesn’t have to implode your whole holiday season, which is already stressful!

 The holidays are a time for celebration and indulgence.
 It’s easy to succumb to temptation, especially when it comes in the form of candy canes and eggnog.
 I have fond memories of my Grandma’s home cooking, sweet potatoes with brown sugar, mashed potatoes drenched in butter and gravy!

 When you’re on a diet, Christmas can be one of the most difficult times of year to stay on track.
-This blog post will give you 12 tips that will help you survive Christmas on a diet without blowing it!
+This blog post will give you 12 tips that will help you survive Christmas on a diet while nourishing your body!

 How can I eat better at Christmas?